Radio Facilities

 All sorts of tools, cables, accessories, etc.

 The station was designed primarily for a single operator as the antennas are too close for best operation in a multi-transmitter configuration.
 In 2004 we turned the sation into an SO2R (single-operator two-radio) station using the newly acquired FT-990 and adding appropriate filtering and switchboxes.
-Changing bands on either radio switches Ice 419 filters for the appropriate band and changes the SixPak to the correct antenna.
-Band decoding is done by Top Ten Decoders using a homebrew relay box for rfi isolation.
+Changing bands on either radio switches FilterMax filters for the appropriate band and changes the SixPak to the correct antenna.
+Band decoding is done by Bandmaster Decoders, which control the filters.
 A Top Ten DX Doubler switches inputs to the radios.

-The Standard radio configuration is with two Icom 756 Pro 2s, though we also have an FT1000D and an FT990 on site, and lately we have started bringing down Elecraft K3s as well.
+The Standard radio configuration is with two Icom 756 Pro 2s, though we also have an Elecraft K3 and an FT1000D, and lately we have been bringing down our own K3s as well.
 For example in our multi-two operation in WPX CW in May 2008, we used three K3s and one of the Pro 2s.

 COMPUTER

-Although we technically have a station computer, it is an old one and we find it next to impossible to keep it working with up to date logging software, so everyone brings their own laptops.
-Two LCD monitors (17-inch and 19-inch) are on site along with several keyboards (including special mini keyboards that W0YK likes for RTTY).
+We used to have a station computer, but it was an old one and we found it next to impossible to keep it working with up-to-date logging software, so everyone brings their own laptops instead.
+Three LCD monitors (17-inch and 19-inch) are on site along with several keyboards (including special mini keyboards that W0YK likes for RTTY).
 We have keyer interface and rig control cables for the on-site rigs.
 Internet is now high speed dsl with a wifi modem.

 AC POWER